top of page

 defending their right to fair treatment.
 My students have been

-a rag-tag group made up of different ages, disciplines,
+up of different ages, disciplines,

-experience, interests, hygiene habits, etc. No matter where on
+habits, etc. No matter where on

-this spectrum each of them falls, one thing in teaching is
+falls, one thing in teaching is

-always certain; you always learn more from your students than
+always certain; you always learn

 they learn from you.
-From this perspective teaching is a selfish
+From this

-act (a fear quickly put to rest when viewing a teacher's salary).
+when viewing a teacher's salary).
 A good teacher however, recognizes that this is a mutualistic relationship.
 One that should be cherished and pursued.
 One that I hope to continue soon.

 Looking for an educator?